 Related Post: Insider's Guide to Walt Disney World ®

-In Walt Disney World®, character meet and greet experiences are found at specific destinations throughout each park and a few select resorts.
+In Walt Disney World®, Disney characters individual meet-and-greet experiences are found at specific destinations throughout each park and a few select resorts.
 At a typical meet and greet, guests wait in line for a chance to speak and take pictures with the character.

 These magical opportunities are often the highlight of a Walt Disney World® vacation for younger guests and lifelong fans of Disney movies.